PapiLer/Reforestation/README.md

-## What do you call a duck that gets all A's?
-A wise quacker.
+## How many South Americans does it take to change a lightbulb?
+A Brazilian